Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 Many incidents are linked with mask non-compliance, which the flight attendants who spoke to CNN Travel say has been an issue throughout the pandemic.

-Even though it's now FAA-mandated and federal law, masks remain the cause of the majority of inflight issues.
+Even though it's now FAA-mandated and federal law, the wearing of masks remain the cause of the majority of inflight issues.
 In a press release dated August 19, the FAA says it had received approximately 3,889 reports of unruly behavior by passengers since January 1.
 Of those reports, 2,867 were passengers refusing to comply with the mask mandate.

 "In the beginning, I would sympathize and say, 'Hey, you know, I get it, it's hot, I'm hot.
 I'm wearing it too -- I need you to wear it too.
 Can we please work together?'" says Amirzadeh.